 PgDip Psychosynthesis Counselling

 I am experienced in short-term counselling and open-ended long term therapy.
+I am accredited by the Psychosynthesis Trust and BACP, the body that ensures standards in counselling and psychotherapy are maintained.
 I work with generalised anxiety, stress and panic disorders, performance anxiety and creative block.
-I have extensive experience of working with alcohol, drug, gambling and internet addictions, and with those experiencing the everyday turmoil of life in an increasingly mad world.
+I have extensive experience of working with alcohol, drug, gambling, sex and internet addictions, and with those experiencing the everyday stresses of life in an increasingly difficult world.

 I have thirty years experience working within the creative industries and twenty years of working with addictions.